Also see: Underage Drinking Defense ➜

 It doesn’t matter if this is your first offense or if you have been convicted of an OVI or DUI previously.
 If you walk into court and plead “guilty” or “no contest” to your charges, you will immediately:

 - Face all punishment including loss of license & driving privileges and serve 3 days in Jail/MaryHaven

 - Pay all fines & court costs (over $1,000 for first time offenders, higher for repeat offenses)

 - Have a permanent (not expungeable) record which could affect your present or future employment

 - Experience a substantial increase in your insurance rates (often they will triple)

 Attempting to fight DUI charges on your own or pleading no contest will cost you far more in the long run.

 - What is the value of preserving your driving privileges and getting your car back (if it has been immobilized)

 - What is the value of protecting yourself from a permanent criminal record which could prevent you from obtaining an important job or opportunity in the future?

-This is not my first DUI, now what?
+This is not my first DUI charge, what are the consequences?